gigirassy/testingapollo/content/services.md

 * SearXNG uses a Hetzner VPS located in Finland that costs $3.29 euro a month.
 Specs are: 2VCPU, 4GB RAM, 40GB space.
 * IT Tools is hosted on Vercel at no cost to me.
+* My file server, Lighttube, Binternet, Cobalt, and Etherpad instances run on a Webdock KVM VPS with minimal specs.
-* Anything else uses a WebDock KVM Virtual Machine-based VPS, located in Denmark, with about 10GB of RAM and 50GB of space, costing $7.10 USD a month.
+* Anything else uses a WebDock KVM Virtual Machine-based VPS, located in Denmark, with about 12GB of RAM, running on 4 threads and 80GB of space, costing $10.00 USD a month.